TheNerdJedi/MeshlabAuto/README.md

 Each .OBJ should have been processed with the filters you choose in step 2 and the output obj files are prefixed with "OUT_" and saved in the same folder

 PS: this is a 64 bit version, if you're using a 32 bit windows, just replace %ProgramFiles(x86)% (line 19) with %ProgramFiles%

+## Windows (Using cmd prompt)

+### Step 1:
+Open up cmd prompt

+### Step 2:
+Type "C:\Program Files\VCG\MeshLab\meshlabserver.exe" to open up meshlabserver You will notice certain flags
+-i is where you put in your input
+-o is where you put your output

+"C:\Program Files\VCG\MeshLab\meshlabserver.exe"-i C:\Users\File Location\example.obj -o C:/Users/File Destination/example.obj -s examplefilter.mlx -om
+(using the flags indicated from "C:\Program Files\VCG\MeshLab\meshlabserver.exe" select what you want)

+This basically indicates where to get the file that you want the scripts to be applied to and the output indicates where you want the initial file to end up

+#### Problems

+I had some initial problems with this because I had taken the OBJ and imported it into Blender for more edits, but I noticed that the file size was drastically reduced(almost half)

 ## Mac